 Why A Natural Release?

+Yes!
+If you want to turn this into an Instant Pot chicken and rice recipe you can do that.
 Sometimes I like to turn this side dish into a meal in and of itself.
 And of course, a classic combo is chicken and rice.

 Want to try it?
 Simply take 2-3 raw chicken breasts and cut them into 2-3 inch pieces.
 Add the chicken to the Instant Pot when you mix in the vegetable stock and tomato sauce.